Apply for an Electronic Travel Authorisation (ETA) to visit the UK.

 All 85 Nationalities [Full List]

-The UK ETA is required for citizens of 85 nationalities — including all EU member states, the United States, Canada, Australia, Japan, South Korea, and most of South America.
+The UK ETA is required for citizens of 85 nationalities — including all 27 EU member states, the United States, Canada, Australia, Japan, South Korea, and most of South America and the Gulf.
 If you do not need a UK visa and you are not a British or Irish citizen, you almost certainly need a UK ETA.
-Use the search tool below to check your nationality instantly.
+The UK ETA application takes under 10 minutes online at application-eta.uk, costs £20 (government fee) plus a service fee from €69, and is valid for 2 years with unlimited entries.
+Use the instant eligibility search tool below to check your nationality, then apply for your UK ETA here.

 Your country is on the list?